 In 2017 Sherri was appointed to be the City of Winnipeg’s first Integrity Commissioner and in 2019 was appointed to hold that office for a second term.

-Sherri is serving a second three-year term as a Hearing Panel Chair for discipline proceedings of the Mutual Fund Dealers Association.
+Sherri is serving a third three-year term as a Hearing Panel Chair for discipline proceedings of the Mutual Fund Dealers Association.

 From 2011 to 2013 Sherri acted as Commission Counsel to the Inquiry into the Circumstances Surrounding the Death of Phoenix Sinclair – a public inquiry which was established by the Province of Manitoba to examine the circumstances surrounding the death of a First Nations child who had received services from the Province’s child welfare system, with a mandate to make recommendations to better protect Manitoba children.
 The Inquiry’s report: “The Legacy of Phoenix Sinclair – Achieving the Best for All Our Children” was published in 2014.